 Finally there was only the stone remained of me that was in me

 but they were still not satisfied and wanted to know what it’s like in the stone.”

 – Yoko, March 1966

 Performance artist Charlotte Moorman performed Yoko’s Cut Piece hundreds of times.
-She saved all the pieces of clothing that had been cut away from her over the years, as a gift to Yoko.
+Charlotte made a gift to Yoko of all the scraps of all the pieces of fabric that had been cut away during her many performances of Cut Piece over the years.

 * Wallace Berman and William Burroughs appear on the The Beatles’ Sgt.
 Pepper’s Lonely Hearts Club Band album cover.